UpstatePedro/datavis_proj/Readme.md

 $ brew install libgeoip
 ```

-- This project expects two databases:
+- This project expects the existence of two (empty) databases:
     - **datavis_proj**
     - **datavis_proj_test**
 - These can be created using the `$ createdb dbName` command